 Enormous changes have occurred in a relatively short span of history in the Western world.
 Women entered the work force in droves, the pill made pregnancy voluntary, and same-sex relationships emerging from the shadows.
 Households and neighborhoods are no longer held together by the fibers of three or four generations.
 Most families can’t survive on one income, roles are blurred, and expectations are high.
-Now we often ask ourselves: why are relationships so hard?

 We want our partners to be our best friends, fulfill our sexual fantasies, support our dreams, share our financial burdens, and accept our flaws.
 Sure, the divorce rate hovers around 50%, but given all that pressure, isn’t it remarkable how many couples do hold it together?
 Couples of all persuasions, no longer forced to stay in unhappy relationships, are compelled to wrestle with myriad questions day-in and day-out, the answers to which are individually demarcated and personal, and designed by each couple from scratch.

 So what are the secrets of successful couples of today?
 And why are relationships so difficult?
 When couples don’t intentionally think through some of these issues, confusion, anger and resentment often take over.
 Operating unwittingly from an old family playbook, partners push to assert their version as the right version.
 So it’s worth the time, effort, and the struggle to shed light on and work through these questions:

 - How do I influence another person without resorting to bullying, manipulation or withdrawal?

 - Is it ever possible to make decisions jointly?

 - What does compromise mean and how does it work?